livetrails/targetj/README.md

 # TargetJ

-Welcome to TargetJ, a powerful JavaScript framework designed to simplify development and animation. (https://targetj.io)
+Welcome to TargetJ, a powerful JavaScript UI framework designed to simplify development and animation. (https://targetj.io)

 TargetJ distinguishes itself by introducing a novel concept known as 'targets', which forms its core.
 Targets are used as the main building blocks of components instead of direct variables and methods.
 Each component in TargetJ is a set of targets.
 Targets are employed across all aspects of the program.
 They are used in animation, controlling program flow, loading data from external APIs, handling user events, and more.